The Railroad Museum of Pennsylvania welcomes all visitors and seeks to provide reasonable accommodations

 All video displays that include narration have CLOSED CAPTIONING enabled for our visitors with hearing impairments.

-If you have any further questions on accessibility at the museum, feel free to contact the Front Ticket Desk at (717) 687-8628 x3004.
+If you have any further questions on accessibility at the Museum, feel free to contact the Front Ticket Desk at (717) 687-8628, ext 3004.